 Professor Blecker encourages emotional debate in his teaching and has cotaught his death penalty course with leading abolitionists—most recently Kevin Doyle, Director of New York’s Capital Defender’s Office—in order to give students both viewpoints.
 He also teaches Criminal Law, Constitutional History, and Criminals and Our Urge to Punish Them.

-Frequently appearing in The New York Times, on PBS, CourtTV, CNN, BBC World News, and other major media outlets, and with privileged access to death rows across the country, Professor Blecker is making a documentary chronicling life on death rows and contrasting them with maximum security general population: Are they “living hell” as commonly portrayed?
-He, himself will be the subject of a feature documentary to be released to theatres Spring ’08, which chronicles his odd relationship with Daryl Holton, recently executed by Tennessee.
+Frequently appearing in The New York Times, on PBS, CourtTV, CNN, BBC World News, and other major media outlets, and with privileged access to death rows across the country, Professor Blecker made a documentary chronicling life on death rows and contrasting them with maximum security general population: Are they “living hell” as commonly portrayed?
+He was also the subject of a feature documentary, Robert Blecker Wants Me Dead, which chronicles his odd relationship with Daryl Holton, executed by Tennessee.

 The Death of Punishment: Searching for Justice Among the Worst of the Worst.
 Palgrave Macmillian (2013).